2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available USC transfer acceptance rate as well as historical data.

-When trying to get the complete picture on how difficult it is to transfer into USC, it is important to also look at historical data.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
 While many schools have wild fluctuations in transfer acceptance rate from year to year, you can see that USC’s have remained stable in recent years.

 Year USC Transfer Acceptance Rate